exeter-creww/SFM_Precision/README.md

 #
 #### Example Results...
-Here are some examples of z precision maps produced using this module:
+Here are some examples of z precision maps produced using the point cloud output from this module:

 ![CWC example](./Example_Images/CWC_example.png)
 &nbsp;